zhengli97/Awesome-Prompt-Adapter-Learning-for-VLMs/README.md

-# Awesome-Prompt-Learning-for-VLMs
+# Awesome-Prompt-Adapter-Learning-for-VLMs
-A curated list of prompt learning methods for vision-language models.
+A curated list of prompt/adapter learning methods for vision-language models.

 # Table of Contents